 The book Good Habits, Bad Habits is a great way to learn about creating habits.
 I suggest you make learning mathematics a part of your daily routine, if you’re serious about learning it.
 Another good idea would be to read this:

-How to Think Like a Mathematician, Steve Houston
+How to Think Like a Mathematician, Kevin Houston

 Precalculus Mathematics in a Nutshell, George F. Simmons